ibm-cloud-docs/power-iaas/cli-release-notes.md

 **New options**

+The following options are added to the existing CLI commands:

 The [--preferred-processor-compatibility-mode](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance-create) option is added to the [ibmcloud pi instance create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance-create) and [ibmcloud pi instance sap create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance-sap-create) commands.
 You can use this option to set the instance to your preferred processor compatibility mode.
 The processor must be compatible with the system in use.